kylepollina/kylepollina.github.io/content/writing/static-blog.md

 > Why the hell am I remaking something that has already been made before?

-I wrote my own static site generator because I was frustrated that the current static site/blog generators were not customizable to my liking.
+I wrote my own static site generator because I was frustrated that the current tools were not customizable to my liking.
 So instead of spending a few hours reading the documentation I spent dozens of hours building my own implementation.
 C'est la vie.

-__> Update:__ I was initially in the process of writing up a nice overview of how I built my own static site generator but realized I really don't care enough to waste my time doing that.
+__> Update:__ I was initially in the process of writing up a nice overview on the details of how I built this, but realized I really don't care enough to waste my time doing that.
 Also I think if anyone wants to build a static site generator then they should figure it out for themselves.
 It's a great learning experience and will teach you more than I could from a dumb blog post.